scottrfrancis/amazon-chime-sdk-pstn-audio-workshop/docs/cdk-overview/README.md

   }
   ```

-We create the labda using the new [NodejsFunction](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_lambda_nodejs-readme.html) call.
+We create the Lambda using the new [NodeJs Function](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_lambda_nodejs-readme.html) call.
 Let's go over a few of the fields:

 * entry: this points to the source code of the lambda function
 * handler: this is the function name to call in that source code file